nyc apartment decorating tips and ideas on a budget

 We can’t help you with the smells or noises.
 But we can help make your home a welcoming respite from all that outside chaos.

 Here to show you how is Jamie Hord of Horderly, a professional organization company that serves the greater New York City area.
-Jamie shares her expert tips on organizing, decorating, and personalizing the types of apartments you’re likely to find in New York City.
+Jamie shares her expert tips on NYC interior design, such as organizing, decorating, and personalizing the types of apartments you’re likely to find in NYC house design.

-Read on for Jamie’s 20 NYC apartment decorating tips and ideas for turning your place into a home for crashing in the city that never sleeps.
+Read on for Jamie’s 20 NYC apartment decorating tips and NYC house design ideas for turning your place into a home for crashing in the city that never sleeps.

 Click any of the links below to jump to decorating tips for your apartment type: